nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/lr.md

 all other things (which are stored mostly on HDD, but with [mmap](https://en.wikipedia.org/wiki/Memory-mapped_file) for faster read access), and Sphinx stores indexes mostly.
-Each service has several logical connections (we call them "data sources") to the database it needs.
-We are striving to logically separate data sources, though currently they may reside within the same DB instance, and some services may use the same logical data source by necessity.
+Each service has several logical connections (we call them "data sources") to the databases it needs.
+We are striving to logically separate data sources, though, currently they may reside within the same DB instance, and some services may use the same logical data source by necessity.

 We think, that with the current architecture we are well prepared to scale, if necessary.
-Actually, we haven't prove this in practice yet.
+Actually, we haven't proved this in practice yet.
 Currently we deploy all the components onto the single virtual host with unix-socket connections between them.
 But, theoretically, we can deploy Nginx, (multiple instances of) every service and database (cluster) onto the separate nodes, using Nginx as a